 To achieve this success, we need your support, whether that be through sponsorship, donations or volunteering through the CSR campaign.

-Companies can get involved either through donations or activating elements within their CSR campaigns such as association with the Fun Run or the volunteer programme.
-In kind support can be as simple as providing items for the volunteers’ packed lunches or backing the media campaign for the Games and organ donor registration.
+Tier Two: Companies can get involved either through donations or activating elements within their CSR campaigns such as association with the Donor Fun Run or the volunteer programme.
+In kind support can be as simple as providing items for the volunteers’ packed lunches or backing the marketing and communication campaign for the Games and organ donor registration.

 Other ways of engaging

 Take a table at the Afternoon Tea Party (download the pdf) to take place Friday 29 March 2019.
-Save the date now!
-Ticket details and venue will be revealed soon.
+More details will be revealed soon.

-Enter a company team in the Donor Fun Run in August 2019.
+Enter a company team in the Donor Fun Run, 18 August 2019.

 We are happy to present the WTG 2019 concept to senior management and discuss activation ideas with your marketing team.